yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## native_authorization_endpoint

-An OAuth authorization endpoint, interoperable with all OAuth RFCs but with the following modifications, in alignment with common REST APIs:
+An OAuth authorization endpoint, interoperable with other OAuth RFCs, with the following modifications, adapting it from a web-redirecting endpoint to a REST API:

 * SHALL NOT use cookies.
-* SHALL return Content-Type application/json header and a JSON body.
+* SHALL return Content-Type header with the value "application/json", and a JSON http body.
 * SHALL NOT return HTTP 30x redirects.
 * SHALL NOT respond with bot-detection challenges such as CAPTCHAs.